blocknative/web3-onboard/packages/transaction-preview/README.md

 // UI will display within DOM element specified as containerElement
 ```

-Alternatively Transaction Preview can be ran headless without a UI
+Alternatively Transaction Preview can be run headless without a UI and the preview results will be returned by the `simTransactions` method.

 ```typescript
 import transactionPreviewModule from '@web3-onboard/transaction-preview'